gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 ![Site settings](install-digital-archive-2.jpg)

 -	Click the `Admin Dashboard` button
--	Login with the super administrator user name and password
+-	Login with the super user user name and password
 -   Check the `Remember Me` checkbox
 -   Click the `Login` button
 -   The `Dashboard` page should display.